Pumping Tips

 If you’re not using a pumping bra, hold your breast shield between your thumb and index finger, and use your palm and other fingers to support your breast.
 Hold the breast shield gently against the breast – pressing too hard could compress your breast tissue and obstruct milk flow.

-Some mums find deep breathing, soothing music, visualisation techniques, or having their partner massage their back and shoulders, can help them express more milk.
+Some moms find deep breathing, soothing music, visualization techniques, or having their partner massage their back and shoulders, can help them express more milk.

 If your baby isn’t with you, try looking at a photo or video of her, or smelling an item of her clothing, while you express.10 Being able to connect with your baby at the same time as pumping is another way to raise your oxytocin level and help get your milk flowing.